-Covariance measures the relationship of two variables and how they move together above and below their means.
-A positive value indicates that two variables move in the same direction and a negative value indicates movement in opposite directions.
-These numbers can range from - infinity to + infinity.
+Covariance measures the relationship of two continuous variables and how they move together above and below their means.
+It's used to determine the direction of the linear relationship of two continuous variable.
+The values can range from -infinity to +infinity.

 Keep in mind, this is not the same as Coefficient of Variation which is taught in the module called Measures of Dispersion.
 Also, the data sets of x and y do not need to be checked for normality to get useful Covariance or Correlation values.

 This technique is commonly used in the stock market to reduce risk while generating the same return on investment.
 A portfolio of stocks will often consist of those that reduce risk together and do not always move in the same direction.

 However, Correlation is more informative and should be used when possible instead of Covariance.

 Simply substitute N in place of (n-1) in the above formula.
 Also the mean of x and y are represented by mu (the population) for x and y since the population is being evaluated instead of the sample.

 While the Covariance indicates how well two variables move together, Correlation provides the strength of the variables and is a normalized version of Covariance.
 They both will always have the same sign: positive, negative, or 0.